angarsky/diveintopython/learn/file_handling/xml.md

+> [!NOTE]
+> Read this tutorial on the website: https://diveintopython.org/learn/file-handling/xml

 XML files in Python allow for the manipulation and parsing of XML data.
 XML ([Extensible Markup Language](https://en.wikipedia.org/wiki/XML)) is a widely used data interchange format.

 ## Open XML File and Read Data with Python